river-mz/AMR_Prediction/readme.md

 ## Model Training
 Used the merged dataset to rrain XGBoost and LR models.
 The codes were stored in AMR_Prediction/model_prediction_final/model_training.py and the model parameters are saved in AMR_Prediction/model_prediction_final/model_Ours_Oct_5

-- Models trained on dubai:  only use dubai dataset to train the models.
-The codes were stored in AMR_Prediction/model_prediction_final/model_training_us_dubai.py and the trained models were in AMR_Prediction/model_prediction_final/model_Ours_Dubai_Oct_5.
+- Models trained on country1:  only use country1 dataset to train the models.
+The codes were stored in AMR_Prediction/model_prediction_final/model_training_us_country1.py and the trained models were in AMR_Prediction/model_prediction_final/model_Ours_country1_Oct_5.
-    - Notes: in dubai dataset, there is not model for sulfamethoxazole resistance prediction since the dataset lacks of corresponding sulfamethoxazole AST records.
+    - Notes: in country1 dataset, there is not model for sulfamethoxazole resistance prediction since the dataset lacks of corresponding sulfamethoxazole AST records.

 - Models trained on us: only use AMR_UTI (us) dataset to train the models.
 The codes were stored in AMR_Prediction/model_prediction_final/model_training_us.py and the trained models were in AMR_Prediction/model_prediction_final/model_Ours_US_Oct_5